 Marquardt’s “butterfly” switch series supported secretarial shift, and this was used in Olympia typewriters.
 No patent or documentation has been found for their mechanism.

-Double-action, two-stage or bi-level switches have two separate actuation levels.
-Pressing the switch normally will cause it to register its normal output.
-Pressing it further will cause it to register its secondary output.
-To avoid accidentally triggering the secondary output, the force of the second stage is very high.
-Double-action switches are most commonly use for auto-repeat: instead of holding a key for a set amount of time to trigger auto-repeat, the key is pressed harder.
-The advantage of this is that the operator has direct control of when auto-repeat begins (with no need to wait through the initial delay).
+The advantage of using a double-action switch for auto-repeat is that the operator has direct control of when auto-repeat begins (with no need to wait through the initial delay).
 The disadvantage is that auto-repeat cannot be applied to every key, as it would mean having complex and expensive switches on every key and require double the size of the switch matrix.
 Double-action switches are normally found in electronic typewriters under backspace, enter and space.

 Numerous brands produced double-action keyboard switches, usually for typewriters.
 These include Cherry (with Serie M9), Marquardt (with “butterfly” switches), Alps, Micro Switch and Mitsumi.
 Apple’s bill of materials for the Apple III indicates that they were using Datanetics DC-50 double action, something that seemingly did not exist during Meryl Miller’s time there, and that has so far never been seen.